Reconciliation (sometimes called Confession)

 First Reconciliation for Children

 In our parish Catholic children usually make their First Reconciliation at age 7.
 They prepare for this through the Children’s Sacramental Program commencing late February.
-The sacrament will be administered in the parish in March 2016.
+The sacrament is usually administered in the parish around March.
 Please note that Reconciliation must be celebrated before First Holy Communion.
 Further information can be found in the Children’s Sacramental Program page.

 A sacrament with several names